 The Big Three focuses on the relationships between Churchill, Roosevelt and Stalin, the three exceptional men whose countries formed the 'Grand Alliance' during the Second World War.

 Using projection mapping and specially commissioned physical busts, the shadows cast by the characters are animated as their side of the story is told.
 Novel buttons allow visitors to light up individual leaders to see how they interact with each other.
 Different combinations unlock different meetings and locations from the historic period.

 Stricken World explores Churchill's views and role in British foreign policy.
 Clay developed a digital atlas which was projection mapped onto a physical book prop.
 This interactive book allows visitors to browse through rich pages containing animated maps and other content using physical gestures.

 Novel Ideas explores Churchill's interest in scientific innovation, new technologies and his enthusiasm to explore new ways of fighting, no matter how strange.
-Visitors look through a set of moveable binoculars to watch historic films about unusual inventions that Churchill encouraged development of.
+Visitors use moveable binoculars to explore the unusual inventions across a VR battlefield.